semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 # Scan third-party dependencies

 This article walks you through the setup needed to scan your project with Semgrep Supply Chain and its configuration and customization options.
+Once you enable Semgrep Supply Chain, it automatically scans repositories that you have added to Semgrep AppSec Platform, but your repository must first meet the requirements for a successful scan.

 ## Project directory structure